mkoohafkan/dssrip2/README.md

   <!-- badges: end -->

 A rewrite of [`dssrip`](https://github.com/eheisman/dssrip).
 Supports reading and writing time series and paired data to DSS.
-Linux support and read/write support for DSS grid data is planned.
+OSX support and read/write support for DSS grid data is planned.